 Causes Of A Missing TPMS Sensor

 Someone could have stolen or misplaced the sensor, either intentionally or unintentionally.
-Here are some 10 Reasons why the Mercedes-Benz TPMS wheel sensor missing.
+Here are some 10 reasons why the Mercedes-Benz TPMS wheel sensor missing.

 - Sensor Battery Failure